Office of English Language Acquisition, Department of Education.

 Applicants should note, however, that we may screen for eligibility at multiple points during the competition process, including before and after peer review; applicants that are determined to be ineligible will not receive a grant award regardless of peer reviewer scores or comments.
 If we determine that an NPD grant application does not meet an NPD requirement, the application will not be considered for funding.

 For NPD grant applications, the Department intends to conduct a two-part review process to review and score all eligible applications.
 Content reviewers will review and score all eligible applications on the following three selection criteria: (a) Quality of the project design; (b) Quality of project personnel; and (c) Quality of the management plan.
 These reviewers will also review and score the second competitive preference priority.
-Peer reviewers with evaluation expertise will review and score selection criterion (d) Quality of the project evaluation.
+Peer reviewers with evaluation expertise will review and score the selection criteria under (d) Quality of the project evaluation.

 We remind potential applicants that in reviewing applications in any discretionary grant competition, the Secretary may consider, under 34 CFR 75.217(d)(3), the past performance of the applicant in carrying out a previous award, such as the applicant's use of funds, achievement of project objectives, and compliance with grant conditions.
 The Secretary may also consider whether the applicant failed to submit a timely performance report or submitted a report of unacceptable quality.